JoakimHaglund/WeatherApp/README.md

 ## Running Tests

-This project uses Playwright for testing.
-To run the tests:
+To run the Playwright tests:

 1. Install dependencies:
    ```